Culture and recreation in Cardiff: Heritage

 Cardiff's growth was fueled by its coal and steel industries.
 The city's maritime heritage is still visible in the revitalized Cardiff Bay area, formerly one of the busiest ports in the world.
 This history of trade and immigration has made the city incredibly diverse.
 The community of Tiger Bay was one of the UK's first multicultural neighborhoods, with people from over 50 nationalities living and working there.

 The Rawlings White Memorial of Cardiff #803 is a primary lodge of the Orange Order.
 It is part of the Grand Orange Lodge of England, and its activities are governed by that body.
-Formed in 2012, the lodge became the first in Cardiff since 1921.
-It is named after Rawlins White, a Protestant martyr who was burned at the stake in Cardiff in 1555.
-The Cardiff lodge functions as a fraternal and social society.
+Formed in 2012, the lodge became the first in Cardiff since 1921, and is named after Rawlins White, a Protestant martyr who was burned at the stake in Cardiff in 1555.
+The Cardiff lodge functions as a fraternal and social society, where meetings are held in a regular basis.
 Their activities are centered around upholding Protestant and British cultural traditions and providing a community network for members.
-They participate in orange walks, including the Twelfth of July, remembering the Battle of the Boyne.
+They participate in orange walks, including the Twelfth of July, remembering the victory of King WIlliam III in the Battle of the Boyne.
 The lodge participated in the Twelfth in Northern Ireland in 2017 for the first time.
 They also contribute to local charities and promoting positive evangelism.